 - For Powerbi.com: Power BI Personal Gateway

-If you have any doubts or Queries related to Power BI, get it clarifies from Power BI Experts on Power BI Community.
+If you have any doubts or queries related to Power BI, get them clarified from Power BI experts on our Power BI Community!

 A gateway basically acts as a bridge between on-premise data sources and Azure Cloud Services.

-Personal Gateway: Data can be imported and valid on Power BI Service only.
-Also, this gateway can only be used by one person.
+- Personal Gateway: Data can be imported and valid on Power BI Service only.
+Also, this gateway can only be used by a single person.

-Through map chart and filled map chart, Power BI makes it possible for users to visually map geographic data, both globally and regionally.
+Through a map chart and a filled map chart, Power BI makes it possible for users to visually map geographic data, both globally and regionally.

 - Power BI integrates with Bing Maps to find default coordinates for locations in a process known as geocoding.